Inter-Actief/Amelie-GDPR-document/_posts/2018-07-11-1-algemene-gegevens-en.markdown

 > - Someone has objected to the processing of their personal details; the restriction applies until the objection is either marked as successful or is rejected.

 **Right to transfer data** (GDPR Article 20)
 > Everyone has the right to receive the personal details that they provided to Inter-*Actief* in the context of processing under legal basis *a* or *b* (see below), in a structured manner.
-This only applies if the processing activities occurs (partly) automatically.
+This only applies if the processing activities occur (partly) automatically.
 They have the right to (without interference of Inter-*Actief*) transfer these details to others.
 If technically possible, Inter-*Actief* needs to transfer these details directly to the other party if requested by the person.
 > NB: The right to be forgotten weighs heavier than the right to transfer data.

 **Right to objection** (GDPR Article 21)